georgemaia/env-windows/README.md

 This repository contains installation and update scripts, I use in my daily work.
 They depend on [chocolatey](http://chocolatey.org/), which is the package manager, I like most on Windows.
-Please start `cmd.exe` as administrator and run [install.bat](install.bat).

-You can simply switch from manual installation to chocolatey, because chocolatey uses the installers provided by the software vendors.
-They should be capabale to recognize an existing installation.

-Run [update-all.bat](update-all.bat) from time to time to ensure that all packages are up to date.

 ![Chocolatey-logo](https://chocolatey.org/content/images/logo_square.svg "Logo")